Best Internet Service for Seniors in 2024, Tested and Reviewed in 2024

 Not all internet companies offer dedicated plans for low-cost internet, but don’t be discouraged!
 If you’re on a limited income, you may qualify for one of these government programs or others.

 - Lifeline is designed to help qualifying low-income consumers afford internet service.
-Lifeline provides up to a $9.25 monthly discount on service for eligible low-income subscribers and a discount of up to $34.25 per month for people who live on tribal lands.3
+Lifeline provides up to a $9.25 per month discount on service for eligible low-income subscribers and a discount of up to $34.25 per month for people who live on tribal lands.3

 - The Affordable Connectivity Program (ACP) replaced the Emergency Broadband Benefit program at 2021's end.
-It offers a discount of up to $30 on internet service for eligible households and up to $75 monthly for homes on qualifying tribal lands.4
+It offers a discount of up to $30 on internet service for eligible households and up to $75 per month for homes on qualifying tribal lands.4

 Affordable Internet Services for Senior Veterans